okviz/okviz.github.io/contributing.md

 ### Approve Changes

 These steps are for reviewers only.
-They must review the Pull Request, approve it, and delete the branch (patch) created by the contributor.
+They must review the Pull Request, approve it, and delete the patch branch created by the contributor.

 1. #### Review the Pull Request